 2. Do you need to give him a choice?

-Some younger kids feel overwhelmed by choices.
-But strong-willed kids, even more than the rest of us, react badly when they feel backed into a corner.
+Some younger kids feel overwhelmed by too many choices.
+But strong-willed kids, even more than the rest of us, react badly when they feel backed into a

 "Michael!
-No ball playing in the house.
+You have a choice.
 You can bounce the ball outside, or you can find another activity."

 3. He ignores you.